LisLiss/Deque/README.md

 # Deque
-Project about deque and queue on C++
+Project about randomized deque and queue on C++